Skip to content

 But here's the thing: your application code is coupled to your infrastructure.
 Your API needs that database, that queue, that KV store.
 The code won't work without them.
 Yet the spec that describes that infrastructure lives in a different file, maybe a different repo, written in a different language — HCL, YAML, CloudFormation JSON — with no compile-time check that the two agree.
 The coupling is real but the contract is informal.
 You don't find out they've drifted apart until deploy time, or worse, runtime.

 YAML is the worst offender.
 It's not strongly typed.
 Terraform will catch syntax errors at plan before anything touches production — that part works.
 The dangerous failures are the ones that parse fine but mean the wrong thing.
 A misspelled key name is valid YAML.
 A missing environment variable is a valid ConfigMap.
 It deploys cleanly and breaks at runtime.
 No linter catches it because no linter knows what the key should be.
-That's why tools like Pulumi moved to real programming languages — TypeScript, Python, Go — where you get type checking, IDE support, and at least some compile-time guarantees.
+That's why tools like Pulumi moved to real programming languages — TypeScript, Go, and Python (which is technically typed if you squint and believe hard enough) — where you get type checking, IDE support, and at least some compile-time guarantees.
 That was already the right instinct.

 Pulumi got halfway there — real languages, real types.
 But you're still writing infrastructure about your application in a separate place.
 Encore and Void take the next step: infrastructure inside your application. new SQLDatabase("users") or import { KV } from "void" — the coupling becomes explicit.
 One codebase, one type system, one dependency graph.
 An agent isn't reasoning about two separate descriptions of the same system.
 It's reading the system itself.
 That's not a developer experience story.
 That's a leverage story.